-To identify a Subscriber, Issuing CAs shall follow naming and identification rules that include types of names assigned to the Subject, such as X.500 distinguished names RFC-822 names and X.400 names.
-Where DNs (Distinguished Names) are used, CNs (Common Names) must respect name space uniqueness and must not be misleading.
-RFC2460 (IP version 6) or RFC791 (IP version 4) addresses may be used.
+GlobalSign Certificates are issued with subject DNs (Distinguished Names) which meet the requirements of X.500 naming, RFC-822 naming and X.400 naming.
+CNs (Common Names) respect name space uniqueness and are not misleading.
+However, some Certificates such as IntranetSSL SSL Common Names and/or GlobalSign may also include RFC2460 (IP version 6) or RFC791 (IP version 4) addresses.